It is also the second largest in South Africa following the opening in 2010 of its local office, Suzlon Wind Energy SA (Swesa).

 The project allows for the potential incremental development of up to 200 wind turbines.

 The concept is based on a robust design with pitch regulated blade operation, a three-stage gearbox with 2200kW rating and flexible coupling to the asynchronous induction generator.
+The units are also designed to withstand extreme conditions and operate effectively with lower maintenance cost.

 The wind farm was developed in partnership with African Clean Energy Developments (Aced), a South African-based renewable energy project developer.